 This project aims at identifying novel genetic traits that regulate the anti-tumor activities of NK cells and homeostasis of NK cells and other ILC using an unique mouse resource, the Collaborative Cross (CC).
 CC is a panel of recombinant inbred mice derived from randomized breeding of eight laboratory inbred strains combining high genetic diversity with the advantage of inbred mouse strains.
 We have identified CC strains that diverge in their anti-tumor immune responses and are characterizing the molecular mechanisms responsible for these differences.
 Ultimately, these diverse genetic traits may lead to the development of novel therapies for cancer.

 In this project we study ecological diversification of Klebsiella pneumoniae and closely related species.
-Using comparative genomics we want to identify the pattern of genome adaptation to different e
+Using comparative genomics we want to identify the pattern of genome adaptation to different environments

 Identification of immune response signatures that correlate with therapeutic responses to TNF inhibitors using machine-learning algorithms